Mad Love (JoJo album): Promotion

 On June 6, 2016, prior to any official announcements for release of JoJo's third album.
 It was announced that JoJo would be joining Fifth Harmony on their 7/27 Tour as a special guest opener in promotion for their second studio album.
 The North American leg of the tour begun on July 27 in Manchester, New Hampshire before concluding on September 17 in Las Vegas.

-On July 27, 2016, JoJo uploaded a short video on her YouTube channel titled "Mad Love.
-10.14.16", previewing "Music." and revealing the album title and release date.

-On July 26, 2016, JoJo debuted a short YouTube video that delivered a preview of new material to come from her forthcoming album.
-In it, scenes flash in and out, from present day to her past, showing what an impact music has had on her throughout the years.
-The video included a preview of a new emotional piano ballad titled "Music.".
-A more upbeat snippet of a song appeared at the end of the video later revealed to be the lead single.

-The following day, JoJo announced the release of her new album through a shot of a pregnancy test and announced the first official lead single "Fuck Apologies", through her official Facebook page.
-That same day, the song was released to all digital retailers for purchase.
-Following the release, the songs accompanying music video debuted on JoJo's official website the next day.
+On July 26, 2016, JoJo debuted a short YouTube video that delivered a preview of new material, which included "Music" and "Fuck Apologies".
+The following day, JoJo announced the release of her new album and also released the lead single "Fuck Apologies". to digital retailers.
+The song's accompanying music video debuted on JoJo's official website the next day.

-JoJo performed "Fuck Apologies" for the first time live during her first stop on the 7/27 Tour closing her set with the song.
-She also performed a clean acoustic version of the song on the Elvis Duran and the Morning Show on August 1, 2016, along with a cover of Shawn Mendes' "Treat You Better".
-On September 30, 2016, JoJo made her first televised performance of the song along with Wiz Khalifa on MTV's newest music show Wonderland, where she also performed albums cuts for the first time including "FAB." and "Mad Love.".
+JoJo performed "Fuck Apologies" for the first time live during her first stop on the 7/27 Tour.
+She performed a clean acoustic version of the song on the Elvis Duran and the Morning Show on August 1, 2016, along with a cover of Shawn Mendes' "Treat You Better".
+On September 30, 2016, JoJo performed the song with Wiz Khalifa on MTV's Wonderland, where she also performed "FAB" and "Mad Love".
 On October 14, 2016, JoJo performed "No Apologies", the clean version of "Fuck Apologies", on Today on October 14, 2016, and on Good Day New York on October 20, 2016.
-JoJo shot her first live TV performance of "Fuck Apologies."
-In late September 2016 and previewed new songs from the album including "FAB." and "Mad Love." on Revolt TV's original concert show "Revolt Sessions" which aired on October 22, 2016.
-A Remix EP of FAB. was released on March 3 despite not being serviced to radio as an official album single.
-It featured production from RealOnes, Kemist & DJ Braindead among others.
+On October 22, 2016, Revolt TV aired an original concert show titled "Revolt Sessions" in which JoJo performed "Fuck Apologies".
+A Remix EP of "FAB" was released on March 3, featuring production from RealOnes, Kemist & DJ Braindead among others.